 How I started learning Cloud for free

-During the first months of the lock-down, two big players of the IT world decided to boost to their Cloud aficionados community by giving free online trainings access and certification vouchers.
+During the first months of the Covid-19 lockdown, two big players of the IT world decided to boost to their Cloud aficionados community by giving free online trainings access and certification vouchers.
 Microsoft Azure started their one-day training sessions on Azure fundamentals, with a free voucher to take the certification, while Oracle gave free access to their online courses on Cloud Infrastructure and a free voucher for any certification of their Cloud Infrastructure catalog.
 I’m not following Google Cloud Platform or AWS closely, but it wouldn’t be a surprise if they did a something similar.

 Edit: Nowadays, all Azure training material is still free to use and they regularly offer free vouchers to pass their fundamentals and role-based certifications.